Sprayxe/unreal.js/README.md

 ## A pak reader for games like [VALORANT](https://playvalorant.com) & [Fortnite](https://fortnite.com) written in Node.JS

 ### Notice
-This library is in VERY early development so it might be unstable.
-Please also keep in mind that JavaScript is not really made for this kind of stuff so the usage of this library is **experimental**.
+This library is in VERY early development so it might be unstable. **Please also keep in mind that JavaScript is not really made for this kind of stuff so the usage of this library is experimental**.
 We still try fixing most issues though so report if you experience any!\
-(We **recommend** a minimum of around 2-4GB RAM for this library.)

 ### Features
 - Easy2use file provider for fast interaction with pak/asset files